strimzi/proposals/052-k8s-server-side-apply.md

 ## Compatibility

 This proposal aims to be feature-flagged as not to affect existing use of Strimzi, but also allow people to "upgrade" at their own / controlled pace.
+A proposed name is `useServerSideApply`.
+It should follow the same protocol as other feature gates, such as [`UseStrimziPodSets`](https://github.com/strimzi/strimzi-kafka-operator/blob/bcecad71b3676194ec7e17f245aef8d23556908a/CHANGELOG.md) (which was deployed in `0.28.0`, moved to beta in `0.30.0` and graduated in `0.35.0`).

 ## Rejected alternatives